Study and Teaching

 - International Relations

 In addition, students can write their final assignments in Political Science.
 At the end of the programme, the degree of a Bachelor of Education (B. Ed.) can be obtained.
-Unlike FAU’s regular BA programme in Political Science, the teaching language in Politik und Gesellschaft is German only.
+Please notice that unlike FAU’s regular BA programme in Political Science, the teaching language in Politik und Gesellschaft is usually German only.